 The most common way to find out if the cancer has spread, is to analyse the lymph nodes near your underarm.

 The procedure used to confirm if cancer has spread is a sentinel lymph node biopsy (SLNB).
-In this procedure, a selection of lymph nodes are removed for testing and analysis.
+This consists of the removal of a selection of lymph nodes for testing and analysis to see if they contain cancer.

-For patients with DCIS alone, a SLNB procedure is an unnecessary procedure as it won’t have spread beyond the cell.
-However, because there is a small chance that there may be invasive disease, traditional methods have meant all patients receiving a mastectomy to remove their cancer will also be given a SLNB regardless of whether they need it or not.
+For patients with DCIS alone, a SLNB is an unnecessary procedure, as cancer won’t have spread beyond the milk duct.
+However, because there is a small chance that there may be invasive disease, traditional methods have meant all patients receiving a mastectomy to remove their DCIS will also be given a SLNB regardless of whether they need it or not.

 Fortunately, new medical developments mean that there is now an alternative treatment.
-A delayed sentinel lymph node biopsy ensures that the only patients who undergo this surgery are those who need their nodes staged.
+A delayed sentinel lymph node biopsy ensures that the only patients who undergo SLNB surgery are those who actually need their nodes removed.

 The Magtrace® lymphatic tracer allows your surgeon to mark the sentinel lymph nodes (the first nodes cancer would migrate to if present) in advance or on the day of your surgery.